 I have worked with a wide range of issues, most notably, depression, anxiety, sexual and emotional abuse, family relationships, bereavement and loss, trauma, self-esteem and life-stage transitions, sexual orientation issues, peri- and post-natal depression and parenting issues.

-I ALSO HAVE A SPECIALISM IN WORKING WITH MOTHERS AND BABIES WHO ARE EXPERIENCING EMOTIONAL DIFFICULTIES IN THE PRE-AND POST-NATAL PERIOD.
+I AM AN ANNA FREUD CENTRE-TRAINED PARENT-INFANT PSYCHOTHERAPIST, WORKING WITH MOTHERS AND BABIES WHO ARE EXPERIENCING EMOTIONAL DIFFICULTIES IN THE PERI-AND POST-NATAL PERIOD.

 Please email me in the first instance to arrange an initial consultation for psychotherapy in Mill Hill: